qiaoqiaoLF/FlashAttentionPairBias/README.md

 This implementation is developed based on the [**Triton version by the OpenAI Team**](https://github.com/triton-lang/triton/blob/main/python/tutorials/06-fused-attention.py).

 Note: The autotuning of Triton may be time-consuming.
-You can set the environment variable TRITON_PRINT_AUTOTUNING is set to "1", so that Triton will print a message to stdout after autotuning each kernel, including the time spent autotuning and the best configuration.
+You can set the environment variable TRITON_PRINT_AUTOTUNING to "1", so that Triton will print a message to stdout after autotuning each kernel, including the time spent autotuning and the best configuration.